 For most people, the issue lies in lack of training—not a lack of ability.
 When sales organizations prioritize coaching and bake it into their sales structure, the whole organization thrives.

 Lucidchart is a powerful addition to a sales manager’s toolbox.
 Managers can use Lucidchart to onboard new hires and train sales reps on new accounts more quickly and effectively.
-Plus, a Salesforce integration and sharing features make it easy to transfer knowledge between team members and departments, so no one is left behind.
+Plus, our Salesforce integration and sharing features make it easy to transfer knowledge between team members and departments, so no one is left behind.